fbpx

 What's the best countertop for a laundry corner?

-Laminated timber or engineered stone resists moisture—ideal for Auckland’s humidity.
+Laminated timber or engineered stone resists moisture — a good fit for Auckland's humidity.

 Will my corner laundry it feel cramped?

 Not if the laundry has been designed right.
-Keep counters slim and use light colors to open it up.
+Keep counters slim and use light colours to open it up.

 How do I ventilate a corner laundry?

-Add a vented cabinet door or small exhaust fan—crucial for drying in tight spaces.
+Add a vented cabinet door or small exhaust fan — important for drying in tight spaces.

 How much wall space do I need for a barn door for a laundry?